AliABULIEL/Deep_learning_course/README.md

           1) Enter at the shell % run main.py -t -e -f -t menas train the model
-                -e means test the model on the test set -f means try TFGSM attack on the trained model
+                -e means test the model on the test set -f means try TFGSM attack on the trained model \
+                -d means try deep fool atttack
+                -h shows hints for flags

-                * you have to train the model before test and TFGSM attack*
+                you have to train the model before test and TFGSM attack*